Meet the experts who are helping to shape the 2019 Phosphors Global Summit program.

 Oleg B. Shchekin is the Senior Director of Device Architecture Section of Technology Research and Development at Lumileds.
 Work in his group is focused on interactions between LED building blocks and optimization of LED design through modeling and advanced characterization.
 Previously he headed up Phosphor Materials and Devices Section focusing on phosphor converted LEDs, luminescent material characterization their selection for maximum LED efficiency, and optimal color quality.
 His past professional pursuits include crystal growth and physics of long-wavelength GaAs-based quantum-dot lasers, and physics and manufacturing of integrated circuits based on thin-film organic semiconductor transistors His work has been recognized by various awards as well as industry review publications.

 Dr. Alok Srivastava received his Ph.D. in inorganic and Solid State Chemistry in 1986 from Polytechnic University of New York.
 In 1989 he joined the GE Global Research in Niskayuna, New York, where he is currently a Principle Scientist.
 Dr. Srivastava’s research describes the relationship between the synthesis, crystal structure and optical properties of rare earth and transition metal ions in solids.
 He has conducted research in collaboration with GE Lighting, GE HealthCare and GE Energy on luminescent materials for fluorescent lamps, LED lighting, scintillator and solar materials.
 For his pioneering research to achieve the first demonstration of quantum splitting in oxide phosphors, he was awarded the First Centennial Outstanding Achievement Award of the Luminescence and Display Materials Division of The Electrochemical Society.
-He has published more than 80 articles in international journals and has been awarded 100 US patents.
+He has published more than 100 articles in international journals and has been awarded 140 US patents.
 He is the former Chairman of the Luminescence and Display Materials group of The Electrochemical Society.
-He serves on the editorial board of Optical Materials and The Journal of the American Ceramic Society.
+He is the Editor-in-Chief of Journal of Optical Materials and Optical Materials:X.